Portfolio Review: Q2 2017 Stability Amid Adventures

 Most recently, I spent ten days working in the kitchen at a kid's summer camp.
 It was a fabulous adventure in the foothills of the Rocky Mountains, getting the opportunity to sample the zipline, climbing walls, archery, splashing in the river in addition to the 12 hour days working in the kitchen!
 They are still short-handed and I am booked in to volunteer for two more weeks this summer!
 Though my husband is a tad jealous of my adventures, and I would definitely rather he join me, his temperament and health issues are more suited to quiet weeks at home and the office.
 Yes, those are ski goggles - very helpful to chop 10 lb or more of onions!

 After all of this, I have to buckle myself back down into an office chair for a couple weeks before running off to the join the circus (kid's camp) again.
-I must admit that my comfy office is far less attractive, and interesting than it was before.
+I must admit that my comfy office is far less attractive and interesting than it was before.
 This afternoon will be spent weeding at a friend's garden and I have a wall climbing date with my daughter for tomorrow!
-I am pretty sure I can productively work-avoid the entire summer away!
+I am quite certian I can productively work-avoid the entire summer away!

 So...how did the portfolio do while I was otherwise occupied?